 - Collaborate with team members and other departments to prevent a 'single-person' approach and vision to marketing.

-- Experiment with different ideas and quickly repeat the ones that are successful.
+- Experiment with different ideas and quickly repeat the successful ones.

 - Justify marketing spend and particular campaigns with hard facts.

-- Use input from other departments to strengthen marketing efforts and increase all round motivation by valuing other teams inputs.
+- Use input from other departments to strengthen marketing efforts and increase all-around motivation by valuing other teams' inputs.

-Both Waterfall and Agile methodologies have their advantages and their disadvantages.
-So you need to take a hard look at your business and decide which is right for you.
-Just be sure to look at both options and don't be afraid to change tactics for greater success.
+Both Waterfall and Agile methodologies have advantages and disadvantages.
+So, you must look hard at your business and decide which is right for you.
+Just be sure to look at both options and not be afraid to change tactics for greater success.

-If you embrace this methodology you will become much more efficient, have much happier leads and customers, have a more motivated marketing team, be better aligned with the business and its overall goals.
+If you embrace this methodology, you will become much more efficient, have much happier leads and customers, have a more motivated marketing team, and be better aligned with the business and its overall goals.